-Holtec International and Eos Energy Storage (Eos), the developer of the Znyth® Direct Current (DC) Battery Energy Storage System, have formed HI-POWER, LLC, a multi-gigawatt manufacturing joint venture to mass produce state-of-the-art aqueous zinc batteries for industrial-scale energy storage.
+Holtec International and Eos Energy Enterprises (Eos), the developer of the Znyth® Direct Current (DC) Battery Energy Storage System, have formed HI-POWER, LLC, a multi-gigawatt manufacturing joint venture to mass produce state-of-the-art aqueous zinc batteries for industrial-scale energy storage.
 The principal manufacturing plant for making the batteries is located in Pittsburgh, Pennsylvania, adjacent to Holtec’s 700,000 square feet heavy manufacturing facility known as the Holtec Manufacturing Division, which builds nuclear power plant equipment.

 Znyth® Direct Current Battery Energy Storage

 The core of the Battery Energy Storage System is the Znyth® (zinc hybrid cathode) battery technology, which employs a unique zinc-halide oxidation/reduction cycle to generate output current and to recharge with minimal degradation.
 Eos’s simple battery design includes three key components: bipolar electrodes (titanium current collector and carbon felt), injection-molded plastic frames and an aqueous, non-flammable electrolyte.
 The battery is sealed, static, and tolerant to temperature extremes and abusive conditions.
 The Zynth® technology does not require precious metal catalysts, nor does it employ rare earth metals.
 There are no tanks, plumbing or electrolyte outside the battery case, no pumps or high-pressure seals and no membrane to foul or damage.